kenoc1/bi-p02-thesis-topic-evaluation/README.md

 I have create following database schema:
 ![DatabaseSchema.png](media%2FDatabaseSchema.png)

-For the creation to the database i used a DDL-SQL-Script:
+For the creation to the database i used a DDL-SQL-Script.
+This script excecutes automatically with the docker compuse startup.
 [DDL-SQL-File](create.sql)

 # ETL: Importer